MatheSchool/typst-g-exam/examples/exam-mathematics.typ

   )
 )

-#g-question(point: 2)[Calculate the following operations and simplify if possible:
+#g-question(points: 2)[Calculate the following operations and simplify if possible:
   #g-subquestion[$display(5/12 dot 9/15=)$]
   #v(1fr)